rmsrosa/WebsiteGen/website/blog/2021/02/time_ave_bounds_vanderpol_in_Julia.md

 $$
 we see that $C$ is smaller, the greater $-F\cdot\nabla V$, i.e. the "closer" $F$ points to $-\nabla V$, or, in other words, the faster the orbit descends along $V$, whenever possible.

 The best situation is in a gradient flow, but that is not always the case.
 It may not even be possible to have $F$ descend along $V$ all the time; just think of a periodic orbit, with a nontrivial auxiliary function $V$, such as in our case.
 Nevertheless, the longer the orbit descends along $V$, the better.
 With that in mind, observe the figures below.
-You can rotate and zoom the figure as you wish, to better observe the behavior of the limit cycle with respect to $V$.
+You can rotate, pan, and zoom the figure as you wish, to better observe the behavior of the limit cycle with respect to $V$.
 Notice how the condition just described improves as the degree of $V$ is allowed to increase.

 \textoutput{sosvdpVplots}